-Swan River Flood Risk Assessment 4.4
+4.4 Swan River Flood Risk Assessment

 The Swan River Flood Risk Assessment study was commissioned by Meath County Council to assess flood risk associated with the Swan River.
 The initial study assessed current flooding and was followed by a scenario impact analysis which looked at measures to alleviate flooding upstream of the old railway embankment.
 Options proposed included the replacement of undercapacity culverts and the construction of flood defences.
-Modelled flood extents, representing the existing flood scenario, were used to inform the preparation of the county wide flood zone map in the SFRA for the County Development Plan.
 The culvert upgrading works are now complete and offer a 1 in 100 year standard of protection for the Balreask Manor Estate.
-However, under the Planning Guidelines, the flood zones consider an 'undefended' scenario, and red hatching has been used to identify the area benefitting from the Swan River defences in the Flood Zone maps presented in Appendix A. The modelling study originally carried out for the Swan River FRA has been re-modelled under the Eastern CFRAM and pre-draft CFRAM mapping3 has been provided by the OPW and used in the compilation of the Flood Zone mapping for this watercourse.
+However, under the Planning Guidelines, the flood zones consider an 'undefended' scenario, and red hatching has been used to identify the area benefitting from the Swan River defences in the Flood Zone maps.
+The modelling study originally carried out for the Swan River FRA has been remodelled under the Eastern CFRAM and CFRAM mapping has been provided by the OPW and used in the compilation of the Flood Zone mapping for this watercourse.
 The CFRAM uses linked 1D-2D hydraulic modelling, detailed hydrological analysis and mapping is composed using LiDAR data.